 Those liquids are all acidic.
 Adding just a couple of drops to your frosting and then doing a taste test will help you cut back on an overly sweet taste.
 I added some lemon juice to this raspberry frosting recipe.

-In the bowl of a stand mixer fitted with the paddle attachment — or in a large mixing bowl using a handheld mixer — beat the cream cheese until smooth, about 2 minutes.
-Add the butter and mix for another 1 minute or until fully combined.
+Smooth the Cream Cheese: In a stand mixer with a paddle attachment or a large mixing bowl with a handheld electric mixer, beat the cream cheese until smooth (about 2 minutes).
+Add the butter and beat butter for another minute until fully combined.

-Turn off mixer and add salt, powdered sugar, and vanilla extract (along with raspberry extract, if using) to bowl.
-Mix on low setting to slowly incorporate powdered sugar before increasing to high setting for another 2-3 minutes.
+Incorporate Dry Ingredients: Turn off the mixer and add salt, powdered sugar, and vanilla extract (plus raspberry extract if using) to your cream cheese and butter mixture.
+Mix on low to incorporate the sugar, then increase to high for 2-3 minutes.
+Use a rubber spatula to scrape the sides of the bowl, ensuring all ingredients are combined.

-Add finely ground freeze dried raspberries to mixing bowl and mix until well-combined.
-Taste test and add a few drops of lemon juice at a time if needed to cut sweetness (personal preference).
+Add Raspberry Flavor: Mix in finely ground freeze-dried raspberries until well combined.
+Taste and add lemon juice, a few drops at a time, if needed to balance sweetness.

-Put frosting into a piping bag fitted with a tip of your choice and decorate cake or cupcakes as desired.
+Pipe & Decorate: Transfer frosting to a piping bag fitted with your preferred tip and decorate cakes or cupcakes as desired.

 This frosting would be a nice way to change up a traditional chocolate cake or cupcake with a pop of berry-flavored frosting.
 It also goes great with vanilla.
 I've used it for my vanilla cupcake recipe and fudgy chocolate cupcake recipe and had a lot of fun pairing those flavors together.